 Lorna is one of my husband’s great-aunties, his grandfather Theo’s young sister.
 My husband lived with her and her husband Ern when he was at Uni.
 They were lovely people.
 They say Lorna was a good baker.

 Many years ago, when I wanted to bake scones for the first time, she gave me her recipe.
 It was a very simple one.
 Following her instructions, I have never failed to make high risen scones ever since.
 I have tasted many sones at different occasions but I love Lorna’s scones the best.

 - Using your palm (I have never used a rolling pin for scones), gently flatten the dough to 2cm thick.
 Using a round cutter or a drinking glass which I use always, cut out scones.
-(My drinking glass is 7cm in diameter.)
-Press leftover dough together and repeat to make 10 scones.
+(My drinking glass is 7cm in diameter and I made 12 scones.)

 - Place scones on prepared tray.
 Bake for 12 to 15 minutes or until golden and hollow when tapped on top.

 - Serve with jam and cream.
 Or you can enjoy them with ‘Tsubu-an (Red Bean Paste)’ and cream.